Some time back I gave

 my grandparents were still living and my parents were yet young all recognized

 this sin as immorality.
-Now days it is
+Nowadays it is

 unloving and bigoted to be critical and some mainstream denominations are

-beginning to accept gay marriage as righteousness.
-We cast the word of God aside and say
+We cast the word of God aside and say society, not God, is the ultimate

-whatever similar term you wish to use.
+judge of godliness, righteousness, or whatever similar term you wish to

-It seems crazy but who can deny but what we are doing that today?
+use.
+It seems crazy but who can deny but

 When I was growing up it